jumptrading/influx-spout/README.md

 # consumption by the monitor).
 nats_subject_monitor = "influx-spout-monitor"

+# The HTTP listener will publish its internal metrics to the monitor component
+# at this interval.
+stats_interval = "3s"

 # The HTTP listener will serve Kubernetes liveness and readiness probes on this
 # port at /healthz and /readyz.
 Set to 0 (the default) to disable probes support.
 probe_port = 0